Guruvendra47/Snowflake---Streamlit---30-Days-of-AI/Day4_Caching_your_App/Readme.md

-# 📅 Day 4
+# 🗓️ Day 4 — Caching your App

-## 🗄️ Caching your App
+## 🧠 Goal of the Day

-For today's challenge, our goal is to **create a Streamlit web application that calls a Snowflake Cortex Large Language Model (LLM)** ❄️🧠.
+For today's challenge, our goal is to create a **Streamlit web application** that calls a **Snowflake Cortex Large Language Model (LLM)**.

 We need to build an interface where a user can:

-- ✍️ Enter a prompt
+* ✍️ Enter a prompt
-- 🤖 Send it to a powerful AI model (like **Claude 3.5 Sonnet**) running securely inside Snowflake
+* 🚀 Send it to a powerful AI model (like **Claude 3.5 Sonnet**) running securely inside **Snowflake**
-- 📥 Get a response
+* 📩 Get a response back
-- ⏱️ See how long the request took
+* ⏱️ See how long the request took

-Once that's done, we will display the AI's answer directly in the web app.
+Once that's done, we will display the AI's answer directly in the web app, along with the execution time.

 ---

-## 🧪 Code:
+## 🧩 See the Code

 ```python
 import streamlit as st